 The moon landing was so incredible, so unimaginable that it’s the reason so many today still think that the landing was faked (to such skeptics I always ask, “Why was it faked six times?”).

 NASA was praised globally for its achievement – and rightly so.

 When did Apollo 11 start?

 The program began in 1960 and took just nine years to meet its objective.

 There were ten launches to validate all of the components and processes that would be needed to land a man on the moon over those nine years.

 To put that into perspective, it took 15 years – 15! – for Boston to replace an elevated highway structure with an underground tunnel, a project nicknamed the “big dig.”

-Look at it this way: Jeff Bezos could have completely funded Apollo and had $10 to $20 billion or so left over – before his divorce anyway.
+Look at it this way: Jeff Bezos could have entirely funded Apollo and had $10 to $20 billion or so leftover – before his divorce anyway.

 The moon landing was a miracle, no matter what metric you look at.
 And the managers at NASA were the gods who made that miracle happen.